Francis-Calingo/Visualizing-Migration-in-Canada/README.md

 ## Feature Engineering
 <ul>
     <li><b>Non-Permanent residents:</b> Quarterly data for total non-permanent residents missing between 2018-2021.
 Quarterly data for net non-permanent migration used to calculate missing values.</li>
-    <li><b>2021 Census Gender analysis:</b> For each country of origin, find total number of respondants that identify as women, divide by the raw total for that country of origin, then multiply by 100 to get percentage.
+    <li><b>2021 Census Gender analysis:</b> For each country of origin, find the total number of respondents that identify as women, divide by the raw total for that country of origin, then multiply by 100 to get the percentage.
 The same method applies for the general population. </li>
-    <li><b>Top 5 countries of origin by province and territory, recent immigrants (2021 census):</b> After determining each province and territory's top 5 countries of orign, take their raw total, by total province or territory's total recent immigrant population, then multiply by 100 to get their percentages.</li>
+    <li><b>Top 5 countries of origin by province and territory, recent immigrants (2021 census):</b> After determining each province and territory's top 5 countries of origin, take their raw total, by total province or territory's total recent immigrant population, then multiply by 100 to get their percentages.</li>
     <li><b>Age breakdown, nationally and by province and territory (2021 Census):</b> Find the age breakdown of the recent immigrant population (using the intervals [0,5), [5,15), [15,25), [25,45), 45 and above), and calculate their percentages.
 The age breakdown for the general population is more granular, necessitating arithmetic operations to match with the aforementioned intervals, then the same process can be executed. </li>
     <li><b>Non-permanent residents per-capita by CMA:</b> [NPR Population, 2021]/[CMA Population, 2021], then divided by 100,000.</li>
     <li><b>Growth rates of CMA:</b> [[CMA Population, 2021 Census] - [CMA Population, 2016 Census]]/[CMA Population, 2016 Census], then multiplied by 100</li>